dougwig/spec-temp/services-split.rst

 core team forces one to match the other to the detriment of the one forced to slow down.

-Going forward we want to divide the Neutron repository into two separate repositories lead by a common Networking PTL.
+Going forward we want to divide the Neutron repository into multiple separate repositories lead by a common Networking PTL.
 The current mission of the program will remain unchanged.